mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 Kafai and Burke also address the issues of gender identities and game design 2014).
 They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
 Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

-### Technical barriers & knowledge barriers
+### Barriers - Unsuitable technical tools and support documentation

- The approach of computer coding languages has changed Over generations of
+The approach of computer coding languages has changed and improved.
+Those dedicated for new learners.
- Extensive re
+Lgo,

+Over generations of

 Much work has been taken out by MIT family developing Papert's ideas on constructionism in tool use

  - Block coding vs text coding, syntax
  - Design principles for game making tools, [@kafai_connected_2016; @resnick_reflections_2005] ()
  - Barriers in using support material for code examples- mapping, understanding, [@wang_novices_2021]

+### Barrier - unfamiliarity with support practices

+While home education support practices of families are expressed in this setting, a computing context requires specific support techniques that may be unfamiliar to parents [@roque_engaging_nodate; @roque_becoming_2018].

  <!-- Low floors: a tool that is intuitive enough to allow new users to acclimate to it gradually and with a degree of confidence.
  High ceilings: a tool that also allows more experienced users to create constructs (in this case, video games) that can grow increasingly complex and nuanced as one’s own proficiency increases.